kprobst-fhooe/hgbtheses/README.md

   * Procedure (step-by-step explanation of the study routine)
 - Reporting: Are the results presented in a clear and structured way?
   * descriptive statistics: e.g., bar charts, box plots, tables... (indicate units or provide a legend wherever appropriate!)
-  * inferential statistics: e.g., ANOVA, t-test, correlation analysis... (statistical values by convention indicated in _italics_, e.g., _M_ = mean...)
+  * inferential statistics: e.g., ANOVA, t-test, correlation analysis... (statistical values by convention in _italics_, e.g., _M_ = mean...)
   * qualitative data: e.g., number of participants making similar statements, representative quotes... (don't forget do pseudonymize, e.g., "P1")
 - Interpretation:
   * What do the results mean in relation to the initial research question / hypotheses?